charlesHetterich/election-watch/README.md

 Doing ***\<thing\>*** when ***\<trigger\>*** occurs is quite useful.
 Listening for ***\<trigger\>*** is *computationally inexpensive* but requires **something to always be on**.
 Doing ***\<thing\>*** may be *computationally expensive* but only requires **on-demand availability**.

 > *Everyone & their mother* should have something between a raspberry-pi and a router plugged into their wall at home (i.e. a light-weight device that is always on, connected to the internet, & privately accessible).
+Hardware-wise, think of something like an Amazon Alexa.
 I feel like this product should be pretty feasible.
 >
 >My hope is this may enable seemingly complex background dapps to exist in a self-hosted manner
 > - DCA'ing on AssetHub